André Stander: Motivation

-After his first trial, Stander claimed that his disillusionment with police service stemmed from a prior incident when he and his fellow officers shot and killed 176 unarmed schoolchildren during the 1976 Soweto uprising.
+After his first trial, Stander claimed that his disillusionment with police service stemmed from a prior incident when he and his fellow officers shot and killed 176 unarmed schoolchildren during the 1976 Soweto uprising and massacre.
 However, Stander was not present with the police contingent at Thembisa when the shooting of unarmed schoolchildren took place.

 Other accounts have suggested that Stander, who completed his national service in Angola during the South African Border War, may have also been bored with civilian life and craved the excitement afforded by a life of crime.

 Stander Gang

 On 11 August 1983, Stander and McCall, along with five other inmates, were taken from the prison's premises for a physiotherapy appointment.
 Once the prisoners were left alone with the physiotherapist, Stander and McCall overpowered her and escaped.
 The other prisoners refused to participate and stayed behind.

 Stander and McCall returned to Zonderwater on 31 October 1983, in order to spring Allan Heyl from the facility where he was taking a trade test.
 From that day until the end of January 1984, the three began robbing banks together, under the nom de guerre of the Stander Gang – a term coined by the news media.

 McCall was killed on 30 January 1984, in a police raid on the gang's hide-out in Houghton Estate.
 Heyl fled to Greece, then England, then Spain, and eventually back to England, where he was caught, tried, and sentenced to nine years in prison for robbery and a related firearms charge.
 After serving his time in the UK, he was extradited back to South Africa where he was sentenced to a further 33 years in prison.
 Heyl was released on parole on 18 May 2005.

-While police were closing in on McCall in South Africa, Stander had been in Fort Lauderdale, Florida, trying to arrange for the sale of the gang's recently purchased sailing yacht—the Lilly Rose—that they planned to use for their final getaway once they had acquired enough money.
+While police were closing in on McCall in South Africa, Stander had been in the US trying to arrange for the sale of the gang's recently purchased sailing yacht—the Lilly Rose—that they planned to use for their final getaway once they had acquired enough money.